sonofmom/freebsd_ton_guide/freebsd_ton_fullnode_config.md

 ## Chapter 3: Initialize local configuration
 Next step is to create *local configuration* using *global configuration* file downloaded in previous step.

-> sudo -u tond /usr/local/opt/ton/bin/validator-engine -C /var/db/ton/newton-testnet/etc/global_config.json --db /var/db/ton/newton-testnet/db --ip <IP>:<PORT> -l /var/db/ton/newton-testnet/log/init.log
+> sudo -u tond /usr/local/opt/ton/bin/validator-engine -C /var/db/ton/newton-testnet/etc/global_config.json --db /var/db/ton/newton-testnet/db --ip ***IP:PORT*** -l /var/db/ton/newton-testnet/log/init.log

-Replace <IP> and <PORT> with fixed public IP of your node and PORT number of your choice, I would advise to use high port number beginning from 20000.
+Replace ***IP*** and ***PORT*** with fixed public IP of your node and PORT number of your choice, I would advise to use high port number beginning from 20000.

 This command will run and exit without any output but if execution was success then local configuration file `/var/db/ton/newton-testnet/db/config.json` would be generated.
 If the file is not there then something went wrong, check *log files*.